Katerini: Local transport

 The national bus lines service is provided by the KTEL Pieria station (Pieria intercity (coach) bus station, terminal) for intercity buses located in Katerini.
 The local bus lines between Katerini and its nearby settlements are served by the urban buses of the KTEL Katerini, which has lines towards Ano Agios Ioannis, Aronas, Dion, Moschochori, Olympiaki Akti, Paralia, Palaio Keramidi, Neo Nosokomeio (New General Hospital of Katerini), Nea Trapezounta, Vrontou.
 These routes serve all the settlements that lie between Katerini and the aforementioned final destinations.

 Road transport

-Katerini is served by the A1 motorway and National Road 1 that run north-south from Evzonoi to Athens.
-The connection between Katerini and Elassona is served by National Road 13.
-Single carriageways run from Katerini to every settlement of the Pieria.
+The Athens–Thessaloniki–Evzonoi road corridor, consisting of the A1 motorway and EO1, passes through Katerini to the east: the EO13 branches off the EO1 and passes the city centre to the north, heading westbound towards Elassona.
+Five provincial roads also radiate from Katerini: Pieria Provincial Road 1, eastbound towards Paralia Katerinis; Provincial Road 2, northbound towards Ryakia; Provincial Road 3, northwestbound towards Elafos and Katalonia; Provincial Road 4, westbound towards Moschopotamos; and Provincial Road 5, southbound towards Limenas Litochorou.

+There is also a partially complete ring road, circling Katerini clockwise from exit 73 of the A1 in the south, to Provincial Road 1 in the east.

 Intercity bus routes delivered by the KTEL Pieria, connect Katerini directly with Athens, Thessaloniki, Elassona, Alexandreia and all the settlements of Pieria that are not served by the urban buses of KTEL Katerini.
 There are also privately held international bus routes that connect Katerini with several cities in Albania and Bulgaria.